-4.2 ATSC 3.0
+3.2 ATSC 3.0

-ATSC 3.0, also known as NextGen TV, ATSC 3.0 is US based, is a cuttingedge digital television broadcasting standard that combines ATSC 1.0 features with most recent digital modulation techniques that are also used for DVB-T2.
+ATSC 3.0, also known as NextGen TV, ATSC 3.0 is US based, is a cutting- edge digital television broadcasting standard that combines ATSC 1.0 features with most recent digital modulation techniques that are also used for DVB-T2.
 Developed by the Advanced Television Systems Committee (ATSC), ATSC 3.0 was created to address the evolving landscape of media consumption and technological advancements in the digital age.
 The transition from analog to digital broadcasting was facilitated by ATSC 1.0, revolutionizing television with improved picture and sound quality.
 However, the rapid progress of technology and changing viewer habits necessitated a more versatile and feature-rich standard, leading to the development of ATSC 3.0.

 ATSC 3.0 introduces a host of transformative features.
 It enables broadcasters to deliver Ultra High Definition (UHD) and High Dynamic Range (HDR) content, offering viewers a captivating visual experience that was previously unattainable.
-The standard's enhanced audio capabilities enable efficient delivery of rich and lifelike soundscapes and personalised audio experiences to consumers and includes accessibility features that deliver a far richer experience for hearing and visually impaired audiences.
+The standard's enhanced audio capabilities enable efficient delivery of rich and lifelike soundscapes and personalized audio experiences to consumers and includes accessibility features that deliver a far richer experience for hearing and visually impaired audiences.

 One of ATSC 3.0's ground-breaking aspects is its interactivity.
 ATSC 3.0 relies on internet based feedback channel i.e. interactivity needs availability of internet.
-The NR MBS design consist of the uplink channel to make richer interactivity experience.
 Viewers can now engage with content through interactive features, opening doors to personalized experiences, engaging advertisements, and more.
 Moreover, the standard embraces datacasting, allowing broadcasters to transmit non-broadcast data over the airwaves, enhancing emergency alerts, software updates, and targeted advertising.

 ATSC 3.0 harmoniously merges traditional broadcasting with broadband internet, resulting in hybrid services that offer a seamless blend of linear television and internet-based content.
 This adaptability caters to various devices, from conventional TVs to mobile devices, ensuring a consistent and versatile viewer experience.
+It is noted that 5G MBS design consists of the uplink channel to make richer interactivity experience.

-4.2.1 Features of ATSC 3.0
+3.2.1 Features of ATSC 3.0